CentreForDigitalHumanities/tscan/README.md

     (lamachine)$ lamachine-update --edit

+It is also possible to run this version of T-Scan directly from Docker locally using LaMachine:

+    $ docker-compose up

 If you do not want to use LaMachine, first make sure you have **all** necessary dependencies and then compile/install as follows:

     $ bash bootstrap.sh